You probably want to restrict what settings and controls normal users can see in Dynamics Telephony.

-Dynamics Telephony uses 2 CRM roles to enable additional features.
+Dynamics Telephony uses 2 CRM roles to enable security features.

-Dynamics Telephony Admin, when assigned to a CRM user will enable the “Admin Only” settings area for that user.
-Use this are to restrict other CRM users from seeing various settings.
+ROLE: Dynamics Telephony Admin, when assigned to a CRM user will enable the “Admin Only Access” settings area for that user.
+Use this area to restrict other CRM users from seeing various settings.

 Dynamics Telephony policy is to have as little impact on your CRM as possible.
 Here are the impacts you need to consider.

 As part of or submission to the Microsoft AppSource Store, install and basic tests were carried out by Microsoft Engineers.